sin5678/inav_cn_wiki/Navigation-modes.md

 3. Enable `SERVO AUTOTRIM` mode, and keep flying straight for 5 seconds.
 After 5 seconds it will set new midpoints based on average servo position during those 5 seconds.
 4. If your are NOT happy with new midpoints disable `SERVO AUTOTRIM` mode and it will revert back to old settings.
 If you want to keep new midpoints keep `SERVO AUTOTRIM` turned on, land aircraft and disarm.
 New midpoints will be saved.

+You may want to inspect your new midpoints after landing, if the servo ofset is alot you may alter your linkage mechanicaly and redo servo midpoint.

 This is not to be confused with tuning your aircraft for leveled flight in `ANGLE` mode, to do this you need to adjust your board aligment so straight flight for that aircraft is board aligment = 0 pitch and 0 roll.

 ## Mode switch diagram